RobCranfill/featheremin/docs/README.md

  * APDS-9960 proximity/gesture sensor
  * 2.2" TFT display
  * I'm still trying to figure out how to amplify this.
 I've used:
+   * Generic/clone [Amazon](https://a.co/d/77fnhnu) PCM5102 I2S line out breakout board (current solution)
+     * Currently I am running this line out into a pair of small desktop speakers (Creative Pebble), which works well.
-   * 3 watt I2S amp (the current configuration, as I2S yields better audio)
+   * 3 watt I2S amp
    * 1 watt STEMMA audio amplifier with speaker
    * 20 watt audio amp with external speaker
  * A TRS 1/8" headphone connector (that's stereo but so far this thing is mono)
- * a big breadboard and miscellaneous other stuff to put them together.
+ * A case, breadboard and miscellaneous other stuff to put them together.

 ## Software required
- * Adafruit CircuitPython 8.2.0 (8.2.x required for new 'synthio' stuff)
+ * Latest Adafruit CircuitPython: 8.2.2 (8.2.x required for new 'synthio' stuff)
  * The following Adafruit support libraries; use 'circup' to install?
-   * THIS LIST IS IN FLUX
-   * adafruit_vl53l0x.mpy
-   * adafruit_apds9960
-   * adafruit_bus_device
-   * adafruit_register
-   * adafruit_max9744
+   * <i>TBD</i>

 ## Dev environment
 I have been using Visual Studio Code for my IDE but I don't think that matters.
 I have the CircuitPython extension installed, which is nice, but it is only somewhat functional as I also have my VS Code running in WSL2, which breaks some things.
 YMMV.